 - J.R.
 Absher

-Attention archery manufacturers, distributors, ad agencies and consultants: As you prepare your advertising and promotional budgets for 2014, do yourself - and your company - a big favor by becoming an advertiser or Corporate Member of The Archery Wire.
-You'll be assured your products are being seen and read about by the thousands of your industry peers and associates whose bread and butter is bows and arrows.
+Attention archery manufacturers, distributors, ad agencies and consultants: Do yourself - and your company - a big favor by becoming an advertiser or Corporate Member of The Archery Wire.
+You'll be assured your products are being seen and your news is being read by thousands of your industry peers and associates whose bread and butter is bows and arrows.
 Contact editor J.R.
-Absher at email@example.com and find out how easy and reasonably priced it is.
+Absher at email@example.com and find out how easy and reasonable it is.

 The Archery Wire wants to be your complete source for the most expansive listing of upcoming competitions, shooting events, industry gatherings, consumer shows and anything and everything about archery and bowhunting.
 Send your calendar listings to firstname.lastname@example.org